Skip to main content

 2. Event details (date, time, location)

-3. Your pricing breakdown showing:
+3. Your pricing breakdown with buyer choice:

 • Featured item (highlighted at the top if you set one)

-• Included items (the base offering)
+• Included items (the base offering, always part of the total)

 Steps to accept